pam-param-pam/I-Drive/README.md

 ### Frontend

 Frontend is made with _vue3_ + _vite_.
-Vue Router is used for routing and Pinia as global state management.
+Vue Router is used for routing and Pinia as global state management.<br>
-It's then built and served statically by NGINX
+It's then built and served statically by NGINX.

 Why vue?
 Its data-driven approach makes it ideal for application which DOM is based on the underlying data.

 ### Backend

-Main backend is made with 🐍 Python, Django, Daphne, Channels, Rest Framework 🐍 It's responsible for authenticating users and communicating with a database.
+Backend is made with 🐍 Python, Django, Daphne, Channels, Rest Framework 🐍.<br>
+It's responsible for authenticating users and communicating with a database.
 It uses REST API to both serve & modify data.
-The main backend has more than 85 different endpoints.
+It has more than 85 different endpoints.

-Backend uses websockets to communicate data changes to the clients.
+Backend uses websockets to send events to the client such as: _data changes, notifications, messages etc_.<br>
 It's also responsible for streaming files from Discord.
 It supports partial requests, streaming, in browser video/audio seeking, decryption.